Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 To generate different guesses, miners vary several fields: the **nonce** (a 32 bit number offering about 4 billion attempts), the timestamp, and sometimes the version field.
 When the nonce space is exhausted, miners modify arbitrary data in the coinbase transaction (often called an **extra nonce**) which changes the block's Merkle root and effectively gives them a fresh header space to search.

-To keep the average block time at approximately 10 minutes, the network performs a **difficulty retarget** every 2,016 blocks (about two weeks).
+To keep the average block time at approximately 10 minutes, the network performs a **difficulty retarget** every 2,016 blocks, whcih is about every two weeks.
 The algorithm measures the actual time taken for those 2,016 blocks and adjusts difficulty accordingly, though it clamps extreme changes between ¼× and 4× to prevent wild swings.

 Hash rate comes from **ASIC hardware**, specialized computer chips designed solely for Bitcoin mining that are thousands of times more efficient than regular computers.
 These ASICs are typically organized into mining pools, where thousands of miners combine their computing power and share rewards proportionally.
 Pools coordinate this work using the **Stratum protocol**, which gives each miner a unique coinbase and job template so everyone searches distinct header space while avoiding duplicate work.